 Although it can be difficult to verify the authenticity of tweets they have become a valuable source of information for news channels.

-News of Osama Bin Laden’s death was revealed to the world through an innocent tweet in 2011:
+News of Osama Bin Laden’s death was revealed to the world through an innocent tweet in 2011, you find out how here.

 In 2012 Barack Obama announced his triumphant return to office in what became the most retweeted tweet of all time.
-It said simply:
+See it here.

 This is by no means a comprehensive study of social media.
 Consider it a whistle-stop tour of the trailblazers of social networking instead.
 There are so many more to discover and experiment with.